rackerlabs/rackspace-how-to/content/cloud-servers/traditional-colocation-vs-rackspace-managed-colocation.md

 ### Traditional colocation

-In a traditional colocation scenario, the vendor supplies:
+In a traditional colocation, the vendor supplies:

 -   Physical space (floor space-cabinets or cages)
 -   Power to the cabinet/cages (conditioned power, battery backup, and